zayne-kirkham/stat386-projects/_posts/2022-08-04-How-To-Use-R-Markdown-in-Jekyll.md

 ## Images

    There is a small caveat to be aware of while using this method: images.
-When you render your R Markdown or Quarto file to one of the three standard options, your images are embedded in the file.
+When you render your R Markdown file to one of the three standard options, your images are embedded in the file.
 When you render to a markdown file, however, the images are placed in a separate folder and only referenced in the markdown.
 When you push your post to